Personal Data Protection Policy ( "POLICY" )

 We may refute your access in cases if and when such related personal data is under legal proceeding, no proper identification or request is carried out with suspected fraudulent intent.

-6. Openness Obligation
+6. Accountability Obligation

 NHCS shall develop and publish data protection policy statements to inform staff, including part-time staff and volunteers, declaring the manner that their personal data are collected, used and disclosed.
 The data protection policy statements are made available to staff and the public in our website.